Louis II of Hesse: Resignation and death

 The German revolutions of 1848–1849 showed his inability to govern.
 On March 5, 1848, he named his son Louis III as co-regent.

 Following his death shortly afterwards, he was at first buried in the Stadtkirche Darmstadt, before his body was moved to the Old Mausoleum in Park Rosenhöhe in 1910.

 Marriage and issue

-On 19 June 1804, in Karlsruhe, he married his first cousin Princess Wilhelmine of Baden, youngest daughter of Charles Louis, Hereditary Prince of Baden, and his wife, Amalie of Hesse-Darmstadt.
+On 19 June 1804, in Karlsruhe, he married his first cousin Princess Wilhelmine of Baden, youngest daughter of Charles Louis, Hereditary Prince of Baden, and Amalie of Hesse-Darmstadt.

 Due to Louis's affairs, the union proved an unhappy one, and the couple separated after the birth of their third child, who was his second surviving child.

 Wilhelmine had four children in the 1820s, but it was widely rumored that their biological father was her chamberlain August von Senarclens de Grancy.
 Louis II nonetheless acknowledged them, and they were considered legitimate Princes and Princesses of Hesse and by Rhine by the nobles of Europe.
 Two of them lived to adulthood.